florence-yuan/virtual-instrument/README.md

 Make a recording by pressing the circle.

-Go to 'Your Recordings' to view your recordings.
+Go to 'My Recordings' to view your recordings.
 You may download, delete, and rename your recordings.

 ![View of my Recordings](assets/piano_recordings_view.png)